mwcremer/dnd-bx/combined.md

 ### <a name="requirements"></a> Requirements

-1.The caster must be able to speak and to move his or her hands, in order to bring a magic effect into being.
+1. The caster must be able to speak and to move his or her hands, in order to bring a magic effect into being.
 As a result, a spell caster cannot cast spells if gagged, bound, or in an area of magical silence.
-2.Spell casters may take no other actions (including movement!) during the same round they intend to cast a spell.
+2. Spell casters may take no other actions (including movement!) during the same round they intend to cast a spell.
-3.Unless otherwise noted in a spell's description, a spell caster must have the intended target (a specific monster, character, or area of effect) within visual range.
+3. Unless otherwise noted in a spell's description, a spell caster must have the intended target (a specific monster, character, or area of effect) within visual range.

 ### <a name="disrupting_spells"></a> Disrupting Spells